- slide 1 of 5

 - slide 4 of 5

 People are always on the move, but this theme of geography is not just about people moving from one place to another in cars and airplanes.
 Movement also deals with how and why people travel from one place to another.
 Some people travel for career, others to be close to family, and some move to escape war or religious persecution.
-One example of movement was pioneers heading West on the Oregon Trail.
+One example of movement was pioneers heading West on the Oregon Trail in hopes of finding cheap, fertile land in Oregon.

 Geographers also study how products and resources are transported from one region or place to another.
 This includes manufactured products, crops, and oil.
 For example, a tractor-trailer delivering oranges from Florida to New York, or a boat delivering a shipment of coffee from Africa to Europe.